 Chit Chats specializes in offering shipping solutions.
 Here are our top tips for packaging your goods when shipping to the U.S. or Canada.

 6) Invest in a thermal label maker.
-It may seem more economical to print out your labels and then tape them to your parcel but you may be surprised to find that isn’t the case.
-Thermal label makers do not require ink and are self sticking so you actually end up saving more money on printer ink and tape!
+It may seem more economical to print out your labels and then tape them to your package but you may be surprised to find that isn’t the case.
+Thermal label makers do not require ink and are self sticking so you actually end up saving money on printer ink and tape!
 The labels also make your packaging look more professional.
-If you do print out your own labels, make sure to cover the labels fully with packing tape, otherwise loose edges can get stuck in the sorting machines and rip off.
+If you do print out your own labels, make sure to tape the labels fully with packing tape, otherwise loose edges can get stuck in the sorting machines and rip off.

 7) Size matters!
 Try to find a box or envelope that fits your items with little room spare.
 Typically you will be charged based on the dimensions of your package and you don’t want to pay for shipping air!
 Using bubble mailer envelopes instead of boxes can also be good cost saving choices (if your products can be safely shipped this way).

 9) Add a little something extra.
 Including a simple note thanking your customers for their business is a simple, yet effective way to add a special touch to their shopping experience.
 You can also take that idea one step further and add a special offer or coupon.
-This is also a great way to encourage repeat business.
+This is a great way to encourage repeat business.
 People love to save money and tend to spend more if they are getting a good deal.

 10) Presentation is key.
 Your goal is to enhance your customer’s overall experience with your product and develop your brand.
 Keep your packaging consistent and try to come up with something that sets you apart.
 This could be using coloured tissue and ribbon to neatly wrap your product, so customers feel as though they are unwrapping a gift.
 Shopping has now evolved into customers interacting with products.
-If you make their experience a memorable one and they will keep coming back!
+If you make their experience a memorable one they will keep coming back!